 October is Breast Cancer Awareness Month, an annual campaign that raises awareness of breast cancer risks, the importance of screening and early detection, and treatment options available to women and men who are diagnosed with one of several forms of breast cancer.
-In 2016, an estimated 246,000+ new cases of invasive breast cancer will be diagnosed in women throughout the United States; roughly 2,600 new cases will be diagnosed in men.1
+Approximately 13% of U.S. women will develop breast cancer in their lifetime.1

 Despite the high numbers breast cancer effects, many women can survive breast cancer if it’s found and treated early.
-It is highly encouraged that women (age 40+) have scheduled mammograms — the screening test for breast cancer — especially women ages 50-74, who should be screened every two years.2
+It is highly encouraged that women age 40-74 have scheduled mammograms — the screening test for breast cancer — every two years.2

 There are also several lifestyle changes that studies show can decrease the risk of being diagnosed with breast cancer, even in high-risk women, according the Mayo Clinic.
 These lifestyle changes include: